-This is the most common beer in Costa Rica, and although it’s nothing groundbreaking, when you’re sweating on a beach, cracking open a bottle of ice-cold Imperial beer will have you drooling.
+This is the most common beer in Costa Rica, and although it’s nothing groundbreaking, when you’ve just finished hiking Arenal Volcano, cracking open a bottle of ice-cold Imperial beer will have you drooling.
 It’s just so refreshing!

 Ticos have been enjoying this beer since 1924 and it’s available for pretty cheap at the supermarkets as well as at bars and restaurants.
 There are other beers you’ll find pretty often, such as Pilsen and Bavaria, but Imperial is the most iconic of them all in Costa Rica.

 Horchata is available all over Central America, and it’s very popular in Costa Rica.

 This drink was unlike anything I had ever tasted before – it’s a cold, non-alcoholic drink containing milk, rice flour, cinnamon, and sugar.
 You’ll also find combinations with condensed milk, ground peanuts or vanilla.

 It’s available pretty much everywhere and is like a Costa Rican dessert milkshake.
 It’s smooth, creamy and very sweet, and quite an acquired taste.
 I’m still not sure whether I liked it or not – so I guess I’ll need another trip to Central America to decide!

 Although Costa Rica isn’t on the foodie tourist trail, if you’re ready to dive into the local flavours and restaurants, there are plenty of delicious food and drinks to try whilst travelling in Costa Rica.